This dark, fibre rich loaf is packed with magnesium making it a healthier alternative to regular white bread.

 4. Kneed mixture into a ball on a well floured surface.
 Put in a greased bowl and cover.
 Stand for 1 hour in warm place until mix has risen to about double the size.

-6. Brush with milk and sprinkle the left over kibbled rye.
-Bake for 15 minutes, then reduce heat to 180 degrees celsius and bake for approx. 40 minutes.
+6. Brush with milk and sprinkle the left over seeds.
+Bake for 15 minutes, then reduce heat to 180 degrees Celsius and bake for approx. 40 minutes.

 7. Cool on cooling rack.